uf-repro/writing-reusable-code/README.md

   - write modular functions to reduce complexity and increase reproducibility
-  - use data structures to manage inputs and outputs
+  - use good practices to comment code
   - recognize basic code smells

 ## References